leandrosimoes/react-native-android-notification-listener/README.md

  * modules are required.
  *
  * Your entry file (index.js) would be the better place for it.
- */
+ *
+ * PS: I'm using here the constant RNAndroidNotificationListenerHeadlessJsName to ensure
-AppRegistry.registerHeadlessTask('RNAndroidNotificationListenerHeadlessJs',	() => headlessNotificationListener)
+ *     that I register the headless with the right name */ AppRegistry.registerHeadlessTask(RNAndroidNotificationListenerHeadlessJsName,	() => headlessNotificationListener)
 ```

 For more details, se the `sample/` project in this repository

-## FAQ
+### FAQ

 "There are some limitations regarding the use of the Headless JS by this module that I should care about?"

 Yes, there are some nuances that you should consern.
 For example, since Headless JS runs in a standalone "Task" you can't interact directly with it by the touch UI.
 For more information about using Headless JS in React Native, I sugest to you to take a look at the official documentation [here](https://reactnative.dev/docs/headless-js-android).

----
+***

 "I keep receiving the warning `registerHeadlessTask or registerCancellableHeadlessTask called multiple times for same key '${taskKey}'`, is that a problem?

 No, this warning is here, where you can see that the task providers are stored in a set, and there's no way to delete them, so react is just complaining about the fact that we are overwriting it.

----
+***